TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 # Found issues & Fixes
 - AMD GPUs (Found & Fixed by [Joris](Jorisvandijk.com))

-If you have an AMD card and your cursor's color is off (oversaturated), adding the following to your `/etc/X11/xorg.conf.d/20-amdgpu.conf` file will likely solve it.
+If you have an AMD card and your cursor's color is off (oversaturated), or flickering when hovering over things adding the following to your `/etc/X11/xorg.conf.d/20-amdgpu.conf` file will likely solve it.
 ```
 Section "OutputClass"
      Identifier "AMD"